trabian/chef-forever/README.md

 # chef-forever

-Chef cookbook for running node apps using forever.
+[Chef](http://www.opscode.com/chef/) cookbook for running node apps using [forever](https://github.com/nodejitsu/forever/).

 ## Installation

-Easiest way to install this cookbook is to use librarian-chef.
+Easiest way to install this cookbook is to use [librarian-chef](https://github.com/applicationsonline/librarian#librarian-chef).

+Add this to your Cheffile:

 ```ruby